mogrady-professional/Java-TicTacToe-Desktop-Application/README.md

 As the project has already been compiled into an executable file, all you need to is:

-- Download the project and run Java Snake Desktop Application.exe
+- Download the project and run Java TicTacToe Desktop Application.exe
 - All other files are not required unless you wish to inspect the source code and documentation.